A Skateboarding Revolution

 In the mid-1970s, a group of misfits from the wrong side of Santa Monica, Calif., began surfing the concrete waves of swimming pools that drought-induced state water limits had left empty around Southern California.

 The pools' steep sides and smooth curves would become launching points for a skateboarding revolution.
-This new aggressive vertical riding placed more emphasis on style than on substance.
-Going big was great - going big and looking good while doing it was even better.
+This new, aggressive, vertical riding placed more emphasis on style than on substance.
+Going big was great—going big and looking good was even better.

 The Z-Boys, as they were known, would become stars of this new style.
 Names like Jay Adams, Tony Alva, and Stacy Peralta appeared in the pages of Skateboarder Magazine.
 The stories, now famously referred to as the Dogtown Articles, revealed an attitude and subculture that would have a profound impact on a generation of American kids.
 They featured incredible imagery that showed the skateboarders in full flight.

 In 1976, a group of Boise teens reading the Dogtown Articles were drawn to the energy featured in the photographs.
 Among them were Mitch York (1961-2016), Mike Neal, Mike Fortin (1960-2010), Ian Smith, Brian Schroeder, and Bob Harper (1961-2009).
 With grit and determination, they formed a team sponsored by Budget Tapes and Records and radio station KWZ.
 "We tagged ourselves the Budget/Z Boiz," said Harper, who remained passionate about skateboarding throughout his life.
 “We read Skateboarder Magazine and we were influenced by what was going on," he said.
 He wore his brown hair long and didn't care if his pants had holes in them.

 "We tried to emulate those guys," Harper said.
 "It was all we had to go on."